Modeling: IT Components / Hosting

 IaaS and PaaS solutions typically require a Provider (e.g. Amazon Web Services, Salesforce) as well as the deployed software.
 A best-practice set of IT Components for one application includes the following:

-• a "Software" IT Component to manage the deployed version (incl. link to Lifecycle Catalog if available),
+• a "Software" IT Component to manage the deployed version (incl. link to the reference catalog, if available),

 • a "Service" IT Component linked to an internal or external Provider to manage development & maintenance,